 The Shared Crossing Project’s mission is to raise awareness and educate people about the profound and healing experiences available to the dying and their loved ones, at any stage of life.
 Their vision is to create a personal and collective understanding that consciousness doesn’t die.
 This knowledge alleviates the fear and anxiety surrounding death and facilitates a shift in consciousness that allows people to live more fully, with joy, meaning, compassion, and love.
-They aim to facilitate a shift in consciousness that allows people to live more fully, with joy, meaning, compassion, and love.

 While death and dying often bring up feelings of pain and fear, the Shared Crossing Project helps the dying and their loved ones understand what happens to consciousness as the body dies.
 Understanding reduces anxiety and enables the dying and their loved ones to be at peace.
 The Shared Crossing Project also teaches practices for facilitating a Shared Death Experience in which survivors share in early stages of the afterlife with their departing loved one, via the Shared Crossing Pathway.